Open Accessibility Menu

 -Steve Smith

-To learn about weight loss options at Excela Health, call 724-850-3142 or visit the Weight Management Center page.
+To learn about weight loss options at Independence Health System, call 724-850-3142 or visit the Weight Management Center page.

 To learn if a surgical procedure may be right for you, take our online seminar.
 During the seminar, you will learn about the different bariatric procedures we offer, the surgeons who perform them, and the lifestyle changes that come with surgery.